PayamDiba/CIMLA/README.md

 > Seed number for random selection of test data.

 **cache:** *string, optional*
 > Directory for cache.
 If specified, data will be read from disk and model training is performed in batches.
-This can adversely impact model training overall CIMLA performance.
+This can adversely impact model training and overall CIMLA performance.
 Useful when data is too large to fit in memory.

 **sample_column:** *string, optional*
 > Name of the column containing row names in the observational data of both groups.
 Leave it empty if this column is not labled in data.